[Last Update: July 2022]

 - Any one of the Starter decks.
 My personal preference is the Elves of Lorien, but any deck will be a great help to you.

-- The Black Riders Saga box.
+- The Black Riders Saga box/The Fellowship of the Ring Saga box.
 This gives you a Hobbit deck and the start of the LOTR Saga.
 You can see if you enjoy it enough to continue buying Saga expansions with it.

 - The Khazad-Dum Deluxe box.
 This gives you 2 extra heroes and a bunch of Dwarf cards, but I recommend this mostly for the three excellent medium-difficulty quests and because this is the gateway to the Dwarrowdelf cycle.
 If you enjoy this Deluxe, get some of the Dwarrowdelf APs.

 - The Sands of Harad Deluxe.
 While this is more difficult and only gives you heroes that you already have the Tactics version of, this box invites more creative deckbuilding between different traits.
 The three quests here are also enjoyable and give you a taste of what relatively recent quests look like.
 It is also a required expansion to get The Mumakil, which is one of the best quests in my opinion, as well as containing some powerful new cards.